wheelo/Reducing-WTFs-Per-Minute/README.md

 ## Criteria
-How to analyse software quality?
+How to analyze software quality?

 - Readability.
 Is the source code legible?
 Is it correctly formatted and idiomatic?